My heart beats faster

-During the late 90's I lived in my gallery, the ec`Collective Gallery & Studio Cafe.
-It was an artist's way of life - surrounded by art and creative people, no real "clock" to live by, and yes...starving, and I loved every minute of it.
+During the late 90's I lived in my West Seattle gallery, the ec`Collective Gallery & Studio Cafe'.
+It was an artist's way of life to me- surrounded by art and creative people, no real "clock" to live by.
 My sons raised, I was my only responsibility.
-I was free, finally, to be me.
-Whew, I made it.
-Do you hear the other shoe drop?
+Not like farming, but it was a hard life, and I loved every minute of it.

 After a decade plus of more challenging health issues that left me empty, weak and unrecognizable to myself, I was reminded by a few lifelong friends that I was still the Sheila they'd always known and believed in.
 They encouraged me to rediscover my creative spirit...my center.
 So I have!
-And I really, really want to have that "artist's way of life" (except for the starving part) again.
-I want to live in a space that I can create my art in and also have it provide a nurturing environment for other artists.
+And I really, really want to have that "artist's way of life" and will strive for it as long as I can.

 I'd love to hear anything you may want to share with me...Sheila@LengleArt.com.